Skip to main content

 The short answer

 A pool is the right answer for families whose kids are 6+ and will actually swim laps, host pool parties, or use a spa for therapy.
-A splash pad is often the right answer for families with toddlers and preschoolers, smaller yards, HOA-restricted lots, or anyone who wants the wet-fun factor without the fence, the drowning risk, or the four-figure summer water bill.
+A splash pad is often the right answer for families with toddlers and preschoolers, smaller yards, HOA-restricted lots, or anyone who wants interactive water play without a conventional pool-depth basin and the four-figure summer water bill.
 Both can be beautiful.
-Neither is automatically better — it's a fit question, not a status question.
+Neither is automatically safer — attentive adult supervision is required around either — and it's a fit question, not a status question.

 We build both.
 This guide is the honest side-by-side we walk every family through in the design studio.